sumcoinlabs/sumcoin/doc/init.md

 Copy sumcoind.init to /etc/init.d/sumcoind.
 Test by running `service sumcoind start`.

-Using this script, you can adjust the path and flags to the sumcoind program by setting the SUMCASHD and FLAGS environment variables in the file /etc/sysconfig/sumcoind.
+Using this script, you can adjust the path and flags to the sumcoind program by setting the SUMCOIND and FLAGS environment variables in the file /etc/sysconfig/sumcoind.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS